-AUX3/FX Adjust the level of this channel's contribution both to the Aux 3 bus (as per Aux 1 and 2), and the Internal FX processor.
+AUX4/FX, AUX5/FX Adjust the level of this channel's contribution both to the Aux bus (as per Aux 1, 2, and 3), and the Internal FX processor.

-The Aux 3 bus and the FX are independent, but share the same Send level.
-The source for the FX bus send is always post-fader so that a source's contribution to an effect is proportional to its contribution to the mix.
-The Aux 3 source can be switched Pre or post (as per normal Aux send).
+Signature 22 and 22MTX consoles have two internal FX processors and therefore have an additional Aux/FX send (Aux5/FX).
+The Aux 4 bus and the FX bus (also Aux 5 / FX 2 busses for signature 22 / 22MTK) are independent, but share the same Send level.
+The source for an FX bus send is always post-fader so that a source's contribution to an effect is proportional to its contribution to the mix.
+The Aux source can be switched Pre or post (as per normal Aux send).